OlibabaTV/Introduction-to-GitHub/README.md

 - Create, list, view, and delete releases
 - Create, edit, list, view, and delete gists
 - List, create, delete, and connect to a codespace
-For more information, see ["GitHub CLI."](https://docs.github.com/en/get-started/using-github/github-cli/)
+For more information, see [GitHub CLI](https://docs.github.com/en/get-started/using-github/github-cli/)

 # **Conclusion**